Samuel85/CTRW/README.md

 * There is no affiliation with the original authors of the paper.
 * This software is provided "as is" with no warranty of any kind.
 Use this code at your own risk.
 ## Contact
-For suggestions or bugs contact me at ssalinas at hotmail c
+For suggestions or bugs contact me at ssalinas85 at hotmail c